nuprl/retic_performance/gm-pepm-2018/talk/README.md

 [14]   There are essentially two solutions to the problem.
-       One is to assume that the input is type-correct and trust that this assumption holds at runtime.
+       One is to assume that the input is type-correct and trust that this assumption holds at runtime; add to the trusted computing base.
        This solution makes sense for a runtime library, or source that could be formally verified.
        Not so much for user input.
        A second is to check the input at runtime.
        This second solution provides soundness at the cost of a runtime check.
-       This is what we mean by the cost of type-tag soundness: the performance cost of these "extra" steps that check the type system's assumptions at runtime.
+       And this is what we mean by the cost of type-tag soundness: assuming you take solution 2, it's
+        the performance cost of these "extra" steps that check the type system's assumptions at runtime.
        We think of this as changing the semantics.